zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/organization/_index.md

   - The creation of an Organization appoints that User as the Organization Owner.
   - Organization Owners can update the existing role of a user from User to Owner or vice versa.
   - A User can only be part of one Organization for Cells 1.0.
 A new account needs to be created for each Organization a User wants to be part of.
 GitLab team members may be part of multiple Organizations for testing purposes.
-  - Organization Owners can delete users from an Organization.
-This equals an account deletion in the context of Cells 1.0.
   - When a user becomes a member of a group or project they are also added as an Organization User.
 They receive an email informing them that they have been added to the Organization.
   - Removing a user from their last group or project should not remove them from the Organization.
   - Users can delete their own accounts.
 Users should not be able to delete their account when they are the last Owner of an Organization.